adam-cattermole/mlflow-docker-azure-guide/README.md

     command: "python train.py {alpha} {l1_ratio}"
 ```

-Mlflow directly calls docker when called with a `docker_env`, and so as we have set `DOCKER_HOST`, the execution will take place on the remote machine.
+Mlflow directly calls docker when specified with a `docker_env`.
+As we have set `DOCKER_HOST`, the execution will take place on the remote machine.
 We can therefore run the default experiment with the following command (the `-A gpus=all` ensures the GPU's are passed through to the Docker container):

 ```bash
 mlflow run . -A gpus=all